threedaymonk/duolingo-booklet/README.md

 This Ruby script will process a Duolingo course JSON file and generate an HTML version of the full course notes.

+**This does not work for Spanish at present**: most languages' notes are in HTML, but Spanish (and possibly other languages) uses a structured JSON format that requires further work.

 ## Obtaining the JSON

 This is a little complicated, and requires some familiarity with browser